phax/phoss-smp/README.md

 # peppol-smp-server
 A complete PEPPOL SMP server

-Please provide the classpath to your smp keystore and the required passwords updating the config.propertied file under the src/main/resource.
+Please provide the classpath to your PEPPOL SMP keystore and the required passwords updating the config.properties file under the src/main/resource.
 Typically you will place the keystore.jks file in a foder that you will add to your applications server classpath.

-Setting up tomcat:
+#Setting up Apache Tomcat
-Tomcat must be set up with the following java system property: org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH = true
+Tomcat must be set up with the following java system property:
+`org.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH = true`

 This can be done by adding:
--Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH="true"
+`-Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH="true"`
-as a JVM argument.
-(Tomcat Properties -> Java -> Java Options) or put it into the catalina.sh in linux.
+as a JVM argument (Tomcat Properties -> Java -> Java Options) or put it into the `catalina.sh` in Linux:

-Edit the catalina.sh with the following:
 ```
 JAVA_OPTS="$JAVA_OPTS -Dorg.apache.tomcat.util.buf.UDecoder.ALLOW_ENCODED_SLASH=true"
 ```

-Dependencies:
-If the ServiceMetadataPublishingCommonLibrary project has been updated then export the ServiceMetadataPublishingCommonLibrary project as a jar file to WebContent/lib/peppol-smp-common.jar

-Sql file to create  the database from a backup  is available under the src/etc folder
+SQL file to create the database from a backup is available in the `database_backups` folder.

-If the deployed package is missing the metro framework; install it on the tomcat server.